securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Hiring {#hiring}

-The "Hiring" directive is for linking to the vendor's security-related job positions.
+The "Hiring" directive is used for linking to the vendor's security-related job positions.
-If this field is a web link, then HTTPS SHOULD be used.
+If this directive indicates a web URL, then it SHOULD be begin with "https://".

 ~~~~~~~~~~
 Hiring: https://example.com/jobs.html